Ben-physics-dotcom/Template_F_Praktikum/README.md

 - **`commands.tex`**: This file contains custom commands for your LaTeX document.

-- **`index.ist`**: If you want to include an index in your protocol, you can configure the settings here.
+- **`index.ist`**: If you want to include an index in your protocol, here are the settings for the index.

 - **`packages.tex`**: All necessary LaTeX packages are loaded in this file.
 If you are using Overleaf, packages will load automatically.
 However, if you're working with MiKTeX or other local environments, you may need to install missing packages manually.